"...See ye no strangers; rather see all men as friends, for love and unity come hard when ye fix your gaze on otherness."ʻABDU'L-BAHÁ

 O CHILDREN OF MEN!
 Know ye not why We created you all from the same dust?
 That no one should exalt himself over the other.
 Ponder at all times in your hearts how ye were created.
 Since We have created you all from one same substance it is incumbent on you to be even as one soul, to walk with the same feet, eat with the same mouth and dwell in the same land, that from your inmost being, by your deeds and actions, the signs of oneness and the essence of detachment may be made manifest.
 Such is My counsel to you, O concourse of light!
 Heed ye this counsel that ye may obtain the fruit of holiness from the tree of wondrous glory.~Baháʼu’lláh

-To see what activities are happening in your community click below.
+To see what activities are happening in your community click your area below.